 A blood test is ordered for testing in your 19th or 20th week of pregnancy.
 Results should be back within 2 weeks.
 Complete our scheduling form to request an appointment to get tested.
 We help women in Northern California, San Francisco & the East Bay, Marin County, Sonoma County, Napa and the surrounding areas.

-The PreTRM test costs $945, which is comparable to other complex laboratory tests.
-However, since the PreTRM test is newer to the marketplace, it is not covered by insurance at this time.Schedule Now
+Since the PreTRM test is newer to the marketplace, it is not covered by insurance at this time.Schedule Now